Pro-Fetterman veterans group launches, says Oz ‘devoid of any principles’

 “These veterans served our country and those who are sick deserve the best health care possible,” said Oz spokesperson Brittany Yanick.

-Oz’s campaign website notes that he once did his training at a VA hospital in Philadelphia.
-The veterans group criticized him his apparent support of privatizing health care for veterans.
+Oz’s campaign website says that he once did his training at a VA hospital in Philadelphia.
+The veterans group criticized him for his apparent support of privatizing health care for veterans.

 “Rather than working to improve our quality of care through the Department of Veterans Affairs’ Veterans Health Administration, which provides health care coverage to U.S. military veterans and free treatment for all service-related injuries Dr. Oz has advocated forcing Veterans to receive health care through private health exchanges,” the group wrote.

-The group is likely referring to an interview he did with WESA earlier this year in which he said at one point on the subject of veterans that “I actually think they should get the same insurance I get if I’m serving in the U.S. Senate.”
+The group is likely referring to an interview he did with WESA earlier this year in which he said at one point on the subject of veterans, “I actually think they should get the same insurance I get if I’m serving in the U.S. Senate.”

 Members of Congress pay for their health care coverage through a health insurance exchange under the Affordable Care Act, though those costs are subsidized by the government, according to NPR.